-Following a spine injury, the body initiates biochemical mechanisms aimed at stabilizing the spine.
-However, by decreasing blood flow, raising inflammation, inhibiting axon regrowth, and overexciting neurons the chemicals can cause further damage to the system or one’s health.
+Following a spine injury, the body initiates biochemical mechanisms to stabilize the spine.
+However, by decreasing blood flow, raising inflammation, inhibiting axon regrowth, and overexciting neurons, the chemicals can cause further damage to the system or one’s health.

-Methylprednisolone and other corticosteroids are effective prescribed drugs that may assist in mitigating the impact of certain secondary processes and overall harm to health.
+Methylprednisolone and other corticosteroids are effective prescribed drugs that may mitigate the impact of specific secondary processes and overall harm to health.
 However, because of the high risks and lack of standardization, the use of this substance is controversial.